griba2001/rust-monadic/README.md

 ```

+Changes:

+v.
+0.3.11: suppressed  the form "&v <- ..." from Writer and State monads.
 v.
 0.3.10: Added the Reader macro.
 It runs good over clonable environments e.g. HashMap.
            The State macro has been updated, using a non static lifetime for the boxed closure